jeremyong/cpp_nn_in_a_weekend/README.md

 ## Data

-For your convenient, the MNIST data used to train and test the network is provided uncompressed in the `data/` subdirectory.
+For your convenience, the MNIST data used to train and test the network is provided uncompressed in the `data/` subdirectory.
 The data is structured like so:

 ### Images